Claims for Sexual Abuse and Assault

 - speaking at seminars to educate lawyers and other professionals about sexual abuse and assault claims.

-PLEASE NOTE THAT WE ARE NOT ABLE TO TAKE ANY NEW SEXUAL ABUSE/ASSAULT CASES
+PLEASE NOTE THAT WE ARE NOT ABLE TO TAKE ANY NEW SEXUAL ABUSE OR SEXUAL ASSAULT CASES